UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 3: Benny factors in personal preference

-Benny understands what Charlie wants but also wants to ensure it’s the right choice for his party.
-He says, “I think you mentioned that this cake is for your wife’s birthday party.
+After clarifying, Benny understood what Charlie wanted, but still wanted to make sure it was the right choice for his party.
+He said, “I think you mentioned that this cake is for your wife’s birthday party.
 Does your wife prefer things not to be too feminine?”

 Charlie thought about it and realized, “No, actually, she loves pink very much.
-She loves chocolate, but the only thing she loves more than chocolate is pink.
-You know what, leave it as is.
-Or if you can make it even more pink, do it!
-I was thinking about the guests at the party, but now that you mention it, this cake is really for her!”
+She loves chocolate, but the only thing she loves more than chocolate is pink, and now that you mention it, this cake is really for her!
+You know what, leave it as is, or if you can make it even more pink, do it!”

 Benny decided to use a pink cardboard base for the cake and stick to the original cake design.